SCAI-Lab/ssnr_adl_classification/README.md

 ## Cloning the Repository

 To get started with this project, first, you need to clone the repository to your local machine.
+To do so, first install git on your machine: https://git-scm.com/downloads

-Open your terminal and run the following command:
+Then open your terminal and run the following command:

 `git clone https://github.com/SCAI-Lab/ssnr_adl_classification.git`